keepthrifty/keepthrifty.github.io/pages/contact.md

 ## Guest Posts

 We are currently accepting guest posts as a part of our [Freedom Story]({{site.url}}/freedom-stories) series.

-To submit your own story, find the form at the end of any freedom story post.
+We would love to share _your personal story_ of creating freedom in your own life.
+Fill out the form and Jaime will get in touch with you.

+{% include contact-forms/cyf-submit.html %}

 ## Advertising